Sign in Create account

 Clasp.

-Size: 9 -12 months (I’ve added in suggestions to size it down to 3-6 months or size up to 18-24 months, but also refer to the chart above for sweater sizing suggestions.)
+9 -12 months (Suggestions are provided to size it down to 3-6 months or size up to 18-24 months.
+Please refer to the chart above for sweater sizing suggestions.)

 Instructions